dusty-nv/jetson-inference/docs/backgroundnet.md

 $ ./backgroundnet --replace=images/coral.jpg /dev/video0  # replace the background
 ```

-By specifying an [output stream](aux-streaming.md#output-streams), you can view this on a display (the default), over the network (like WebRTC), or save it to a video file.
+By specifying an [output stream](aux-streaming.md#output-streams), you can view this on a display (the default), over the network (like with WebRTC), or save it to a video file.

 ##
 <p align="right">Next | <b><a href="depthnet.md">Monocular Depth Estimation</a></b>